Cirrous/tetris-frontend/README.md

 ## Controls

-The Tetris blocks can be moved left, right, and down with w,a,s or the arrow keys.
+- The Tetris blocks can be moved left, right, and down with w,a,s or the arrow keys.
-Rotate the Tetris blocks with w or up key.
+- Rotate the Tetris blocks with w or up key.
-The immediate dropping of the Tetris blocks can be done with the shift key.
+- The immediate dropping of the Tetris blocks can be done with the shift key.
-Press the spacebar to pause the game.
+- Press the spacebar to pause the game.

-## Installation and Execution
+## Installation and Execution to play the game locally

 Ensure you have Node.js and npm installed on your computer.